Early Life and Education

 Mohammad Noori

-Professor, California Polytechnic State University San Luis Obispo, United States
+Professor, California Polytechnic State University at San Luis Obispo, United States

 Magd Abdel Wahab